eoommaa/DTMF/README.md

 - **Task:** Test the MATLAB function `ttdecode` on the signals

 ### Results
-**Decoded phone numbers:**

-Test output to ensure the code can output all digits:

-> 1     2     3     4     5     6     7     8     9     0
+> Test output to ensure the code can output all digits: 1     2     3     4     5     6     7     8     9     0

-Output that satisfy the scope of the project:

-> 5     5     5     7     3     1     9
+> Output that satisfies the scope of the project: 5     5     5     7     3     1     9

 ## `ttdecode2(x)` Function[^3]
-- `ttdecode2` - MATLAB function that can accept a touch-tone signal as the input, where digits and silence can have varying lengths, and decodes the input to return it as a phone number.
+- `ttdecode2` - MATLAB function that can accept a touch-tone signal as the input, where digits and silence can have varying lengths, and decodes the input to return it as a phone number
-- ***Note: Must load the touch.mat file for this part***[^5]
   - File contains two input signals that are vectors called `hardx1` and `hardx2`
 - **Task:** Test the MATLAB function `ttdecode2` on the two input signals in `touch.mat`